-The C-L Psychiatry Fellowship at the Louisiana State University School of Medicine in New Orleans began in 2009, and is fully accredited by the ACGME.
-It builds upon a well-established psychiatry consultation service rooted the historic Charity Hospital.
-LSU has partnered with Ochsner Medical Center to create a fellowship experience that is second to none.
+In 2009, the Louisiana State University School of Medicine in New Orleans established its Consultation-Liaison (C-L) Psychiatry Fellowship, which is fully accredited by the ACGME.
+The Fellowship is rooted in a well-established psychiatry consultation service dating back to the historic New Orleans Charity Hospital.
+LSU partners with Ochsner Medical Center to create an exceptional fellowship experience.

-At the Ochsner Medical Center, the fellow is exposed to a different model of care, caring for patients primarily with private insurance.
-There are multiple liaison opportunities with transplantation teams at Ochsner, and the fellow is able to learn how to make a consultation practice work in private practice.
+At Ochsner Medical Center, Fellows are exposed to a different model of care, primarily treating patients with private insurance.
+There, the Fellows serve as liaisons to a number of Transplantation teams and learn how to build a consultation practice in the private sector.

 During the course of the one-year fellowship, research and teaching opportunities abound.
 As an example, Fellows lead the Critical Concepts course in the simulation laboratory, where they train medical students to recognize and manage delirium.